 Use iodine but don’t use excessively high doses as they are increasingly dangerous without any increase in benefit compared to lower doses.

 If you stick to any of my supplements here you should be good to go because they are formulated with all of this information in mind.

 I’ve been critical of thyroid glandulars in the past and now I want to walk back my previous statements with a bit of added caution.

 If you aren’t aware of thyroid glandulars let me fill you in:

-Thyroid glandulars are portions of animal thyroid glands which have been dried and crushed and added to over the counter supplements.
+Thyroid glandulars are portions of animal thyroid glands that have been dried and crushed and added to over-the-counter supplements.